akhilannan/pbir-utils/README.md

 - **Update Report Level Filters**: Update the filters added to the Power BI report level filter pane.
 - **Sort Report Level Filters**: Reorder filters in report filter pane on a specified sorting strategy.
 - **Standardize Folder Names**: Standardize page and visual folder names to be descriptive.
+- **Remove Unused Bookmarks**: Remove bookmarks not used in the report.
+- **Remove Unused Custom Visuals**: Remove custom visuals not used in the report.
+- **Disable Show Items With No Data**: Disable "Show items with no data" property for visuals.
+- **Hide Tooltip/Drillthrough Pages**: Hide pages used as tooltips or drillthroughs.
+- **Set First Page Active**: Set the first page of the report as the active page.
 - **Sanitize Power BI Report**: Clean up and optimize Power BI reports.

 ## Installation